ecordes-vt/VOA-migration-guide/README.md

 }
 ```

-To run this engine against a media url, provide an `uploadUrl` field instead of a `targetId`

 You can also use a DAG template to create a job, these templates are verbose but give you more control.

 ### audioCognition template